XoopsModules25x/wggallery/README.md

 **wgGallery** module for [XOOPS CMS](https://xoops.org) enables you to create beautiful galleries for your XOOPS website.
 You can select between different templates (gallery types, album types), which have also various settings.

 Most of the templates on user side are fully responsive, but for proper displaying you must use a Bootstrap theme.
 Depending on the template you can select various options like slideshow type (Lightbox, Jssor,....), autoplay, speed and many more.

+### Require:
+- XOOPS 2.5.11;
+- XOOPS Admin 1.2;
+- PHP 7.4 or higher;
+- MySQL 5.5; -> Minimum Recommended Using InnoDB Version 5.1 or Later

+wgGallery is ready for PHP 8.0

 #### Demo:
 * https://xoops.wedega.com/modules/wggallery/